 An approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem

 Closely inspecting people’s comments about a multitude of topics, two bias issues jump out: Firstly, it is noticeable that both commentators and social scientists select which items they consider to be significant; and secondly, and most remarkably, is the degree of confidence they have that their particular selection is the way to represent the truth.

-* This website's editor does not necessarily agree with the opinions expressed in these publications.
+* This website's editor does not necessarily agree with all the opinions expressed in these publications.

 Instead of rejecting the ideas of others that you think are biased, try to figure out the different assumptions both of you are relying upon

 A conclusion (and a bias) is the place where you got tired of thinking